Things to do in Quebec city in wintertime! Updated 2023-24

 In febuary to march usualy (date to come) Bassin-Louise

 You should try ice-fishing in wintertime!
 It's a great unique winter experience.
 Village Nordik is located at few minutes from the train station at the old port of Québec.
 They can cook the fish you catch for a cheap fee and be of all it'll be as fresh as can be!
 It's a fun activity and if you pay a little bit more you can fish in an inflatable Igloo!
 Dress well, wear warm clothes and it will be one of the highlights of your trip.
 If you've never tried fishing they can help you as well :)

 Its the most wonderfull time of the year!

 Traditional wooden kiosks,colorful lights, and tons of free activities for the whole family

 the Québec City German Christmas Market is an unforgettable experience.

 Everything is set up to charm you with the festive atmosphere of the major European Christmas markets.Alots of gift ideas, tasting of German and local products, Christmas music and choirs.
 You want to feel the magic of the holidays?

 Tobbogan (new year eve celebration) From december 28 to december 31

 New year celebration in old Québec is mostly done on the grande allée!
 Enjoy a drink near a fire pit and take a ride of the ferris wheel!
-Everynight you can see live DJ (somes are quite famous like Regard and Murda Beatz) and on the 31st its the big firework!
-Be among the local and listen to somes trad music also with les grands hurleurs and Vincent Vallière!
-The access is free
+Everynight you can see live DJ (somes are quite famous like Loud Luxury) and on the 31st its the big firework!
+Be among the local and listen to somes traditional music with le diable à cinq, The access is free

 Hotel de glace / Ice Hôtel From january to march